 - Meanwhile mix the flour with 2 tablespoons of water and add ½ teaspoon of salt (it should have an egg-like consistency, add more water or flour to achieve that).
 Prepare the breading by mixing the panko flakes, lemon zest, dried dill, curry powder, paprika powder, salt and crumbled up dried seaweed.

 - Cut the tofu in 4 slices, dip them in the egg replacement (flour + water + salt), then coat them with the breadcrumbs.
 Repeat for all the slices and pan-fry them in a large pan with olive oil until they're crispy and golden on both sides.

-- For the garlic yoghurt sauce, simply mix all the ingredients together.
+For the garlic yogurt sauce, simply mix all the ingredients together.

 - Slice the pretzel buns, add a few leaves of lettuce, then the fish filet and top with the garlic yoghurt sauce.
 Enjoy!

 If you give this vegan Fish Burger a try I’d love to hear how it turned out for you!
 Leave a comment or post a picture on instagram, use the hashtag #elephantasticvegan and tag me via @elephantasticvegan to make sure I’ll see it ^.^ I love to see all your lovely creations!
 Thanks! <3